B-52 (cocktail): Flaming B-52

 For a Flaming B-52, the top layer is ignited, producing a blue flame.
 Filling the glass to the top reduces the amount of glass exposed to the flames, making the glass less likely to break but easier to spill.
-Triple Sec at room temperature will not ignite easily, so it is sometimes warmed up before use or topped with a small layer of an overproof rum with 65–85% ABV such as Bacardi 151 or Stroh 160.
+The Triple Sec will not ignite easily at room temperature, so it is sometimes warmed up before use or topped with a small layer of an overproof rum with 65–85% ABV such as Bacardi 151 or Stroh 160.
 Such a preparation can be referred to as a "B-52 On a Mission".